Octachron/roguetype/README.md

 Roguetype is the first roguelike written in the OCaml type System.

-In a world full of GADTs and type constraints, discover hidden paths through mountains and forest, vanquish dragons, traverse the seven functor gates to finally prove that the victory type is inhabited.
+In a world full of GADTs and functors, discover hidden paths through mountains and forest, vanquish dragons, traverse the seven functor gates to finally prove that the victory type is inhabited.